• Home

 • Higher cost – This may be the most common criticism of an OEM part; they cost more because delivering the above benefits is more expensive.

-• After Market parts variety – OEMs generally recommend a narrow product offering that they feel optimizes their equipment performance.
-After Market suppliers are not constrained and can adapt parts or equipment with additional features the buyer may find value with.
+• After Market parts variety – OEMs generally recommend a narrow product offering intended to optimize their equipment performance.
+After Market suppliers don’t carry the same need for providing long-term support and therefore may be willing to adapt parts or equipment with less caution or concern.

 Aftermarket Water Jet Parts - Advantages